Snoozelets

 About Me

-Well past the half century mark.
+Well past (by at least a decade) the half century mark.
 One foot in the grave, the other on a banana peel at the rim of the abyss and the view from here is disconcerting.
 I am a former student, pearl diver, cook, truck driver, firefighter, EMT, CEO, Town Fire Warden, mechanic, oiler, marine engineer and computer whiz bang.
 Mostly I sleep these days in an aluminum tube.
-Unfortunately sidelined by my health, as far as prospective employers are concerned I am too much of a risk.
 And So It Goes...
-Gainful employment eludes me, so I waste my time reading blogs and kvetching about the weather.
+I waste my time reading blogs and kvetching about the weather, playing with our Schipperke sidekick, Ignatz McGraw and waiting hand by foot upon my wife, the Queen of our Hovel, She Who Must Be Obeyed (SWMBO).